Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/03-shell-introduction.md

 - "Navigate your file system using the command line."
 - "Access and read help files for `bash` programs and use help files to identify useful command options."
 - "Demonstrate the use of tab completion, and explain its advantages."
+- "Use a single command to navigate multiple steps in your directory structure, including moving backwards (one level up)."
+- "Work with hidden directories and hidden files."
 keypoints:
 - "The shell gives you the ability to work more efficiently by using keyboard commands rather than a GUI."
 - "Useful commands for navigating your file system include: `ls`, `pwd`, and `cd`."
 - "Most commands take options (flags) which begin with a `-`."
 - "Tab completion can reduce errors from mistyping and make work more efficient in the shell."
+- "Hidden files and directories start with `.` and can be viewed using `ls -a`."
 ---

 ## What is a shell and why should I care?